ExtraE113/prince/readme.md

 # Prince

 Prince is a simple discord bot to facilitate card games over discord.
+Created in one evening, so the code is very ugly.

 ## Installation